Competition Rules

 a) Convocation

-Before every round of the competition, participants will be notified as to where and when they need to present themselves, with each participant required to carry valid personal identification.
+Before every round of the competition, participants will be notified as to where and when they need to appear: each participant is required to carry a form of valid personal identification.

 b) Accommodation